jakeday/chromebook-pixel-slackware/README.md

 4. You're now running the the 4.1.5 kernel with working drivers!

 You should notice that the touchpad and touchscreen both work now when you go into X.

+*Configuring Slackware*
+You'll probably notice that some things seem a little off.
+I'm including some configuration files that will get the Chromebook Pixel running Slackware properly!

+Firstly, copy the two files in the home directory of my repo to your user's home directory.
+This will give you key mappings for Home, End, Delete, Page Up, and Page Down, as well as set the proper DPI for X.

+Secondly, copy the entire structure of the etc directory from my repo to your /etc/ directory.
+This will fix things like suspend, touchpad quirkiness, power management, and laptop lid shut detection.

+Now reboot and enjoy Slackware on your Chromebook Pixel 2015!!!

+*Thanks!*

+If you want to show me some thanks, feel free to send me some bitcoin at the following address!

+1EEmDad6ZjKd5iW3BcDQCr4Dx7SAz21WPq